 If the customer is And is Then An adult (18 or older) OR Able to say in what state he or she intends to live The customer is a resident of the state where he or she is living when the customer: Under age 18, but is married, divorced or emancipated Intends to live in the current state (even without a fixed address); or Entered the state with a job offer or looking for work.
 Unable to indicate intent The state of residence is where the customer is living.
-A child under age 18 who is not emancipated and never married Not in an institution The state of residence is: The state of residence of the parent or caretaker with whom the child lives; or The state where the child is physically living when not living with a In an institution placed by a state agency parent or caretaker.
-The state of residence is: The parent's or legal guardian's state of residence at the time the child was placed in the institution; or
+A child under age 18 who is not emancipated and never married Not in an institution The state of residence of the parent or caretaker with whom the child lives; or The state where the child is physically living when not living with a parent or caretaker.
+In an institution placed by a state agency The state of residence is: The parent's or legal guardian's state of residence at the time the child was placed in the institution; or